Find Affordable College Courses

 $9,732 Average Tuition & Fees

-Out of the 50 schools in the Great Lakes Region that were part of this year’s ranking, Youngstown State University landed the # 2 spot on the list.
-Located in the city of Youngstown, Youngstown State University is a public college with a large student population.
+A rank of #2 on this year’s list means Youngstown State University is a great value for electrical engineering students.
+Located in the small city of Youngstown, Youngstown State University is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at Youngstown State University are $9,732 a year.
+Youngstown State University undergraduate students pay an average of $9,732 in tuition and fees each year.
 The average amount in student loans that EE majors at Youngstown State University take out is $22,800.

 Read full report on Electrical Engineering at Youngstown State University